Course Outline

 All 4 Placement performance Individual

 7.25 hours each day for 20 consecutive days as scheduled.
-In addition to the initial site visit to meet the Supervising Teacher and Site Coordinator.
+In addition, an initial contact with the Supervising Teacher and Site Coordinator prior to placement.

 Refer to Format SONIA